Adverse Credit Mortgage Specialists

 Our specialist advisers understand IVA mortgages inside out.
 Fee-free advice, no obligation to proceed.

 Speak to an AdviserCan I get a mortgage while in an IVA?
-Extremely difficult — you need your Insolvency Practitioner’s consent, and very few lenders will consider it.
+It is extremely difficult: you need your Insolvency Practitioner's consent, and very few lenders will consider it.
 The practical advice is to complete the IVA first.

 How long after an IVA can I get a mortgage?
-Some specialist lenders consider applications 1–3 years after completion.
+Some specialist lenders consider applications 1 to 3 years after completion.
 After the IVA drops off your file at six years from the start date, mainstream lender options open up.

 What deposit do I need after an IVA?
-Typically 15–25%, depending on how long ago the IVA was completed and your current credit health.
+Typically 15 to 25%, depending on how long ago the IVA was completed and your current credit health.
 A larger deposit always improves your options and rate.

 Will my IVA completion certificate help my mortgage application?
 Yes.
 Lenders and brokers use it to verify the end date of the IVA, which determines which lender criteria apply to your case.